google/WebFundamentals/src/content/en/updates/2017/03/devtools-release-notes.md

 * The **Filters** button and pane is gone.
 Use the dropdown menu instead.
 * The text box for filtering logs is now always shown.
 It was previously hidden in the Filters pane.
-* The filtering text box automatically excepts RegEx, so the **Regex** checkbox is gone.
+* The filtering text box automatically accepts RegEx, so the **Regex** checkbox is gone.
 * The **Hide violations** checkbox is gone.
 Set the logging level dropdown to **Verbose** to see violations.